 Breaking down the paymaster

 In this page, we will deep-dive the paymaster by code block-to-block and then pieces-by-pieces.
-If you already know the basic operations of the paymaster, skip to the
+If you already know the basic operations of the paymaster, skip to the several types of the paymaster.

 In ERC-4337, there's an interface that defines the interaction functions and an enum used by the paymaster when working with the EntryPoint